Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 Change of Name and Address

-It is the obligation of each student to notify the Office of the Registrar of any change in name address.
+It is the obligation of each student to notify the Office of the Registrar of any change in name and/or address.
 A student may also change their address via Pirate Port.
 Failure to do so can cause significant delay in communication with the students.

 Students Serving as Witnesses to Legal Documents

 It is Illegal in the state of North Carolina for nursing students to witness living wills (NCGS 90-320-322).
-It is the procedure of ECU College of Nursing that graduate and undergraduate students are no to serve as witnesses to legal documents of any kind (will, informed consent, living wills, etc.) while in the role of the nursing student in a clinical practicum.
+It is the procedure of ECU College of Nursing that graduate and undergraduate students are not to serve as witnesses to legal documents of any kind (will, informed consent, living wills, etc.) while in the role of the nursing student in a clinical practicum.

 Resolution of Incompletes